-Applicable Forest Development Unit(s) Strategy Chehalis, Fraser Valley South, Hatzic, Stave & Trethewey In respect of the Order for the Recovery of Marbled Murrelet (Brachyramphus marmoratus), which became effective on December 2, 2021, the Plan Holders will: Coordinate and endeavor to reach agreement with other Forest Tenure Holders within the Lower Fraser Landscape Unit Aggregate, to the extent practicable, to maintain Suitable Habitat and obtain results consistent with the Order prior to the commencement of primary forest activities within Suitable Habitat as follows: Within the Lower Fraser Landscape Unit Aggregate, retain all timber in an amount equal to or greater than the Minimum Habitat Threshold listed in Column 'A' in Table 1 in Schedule '7'.
-Within the Landscape Unit Portions, retain all timber in an amount equal to or greater than the Suitable Habitat arget listed in Column 'A' in Table 2 in Schedule '7'.
-Despite the second bullet, the amount of timber that must be retained within the Landscape Unit Portions may be less than the Suitable Habitat Target listed in Column 'A' in Table 2 in Schedule '7'.
-Despite the second bullet, the amount of timber that must be retained within the Landscape Unit Portions may be less than the Suitable Habitat Target listed in Column 'A' in Table 2 in Schedule '7'.
-If the Suitable Habitat Target in Column 'A' in Table 2 in Schedule '7'.
-If the Suitable Habitat Target in Column 'A' in Table 2 in Schedule '7' for a Landscape Unit Portion cannot be met, the Suitable Habitat Target(s) for other Landscape Unit Portions will be increased to ensure the Minimum Habitat Threshold for the Lower Fraser Landscape Unit Aggregate is met.
-A variance from the Suitable Habitat Polygons shown in Schedule 6 may be allowed provided that:
+Applicable Forest Development Unit(s) Strategy Chehalis, Fraser Valley South, Hatzic, Stave & Trethewey In respect of the Order for the Recovery of Marbled Murrelet (Brachyramphus marmoratus), which became effective on December 2, 2021, the Plan Holders will: • Coordinate and endeavor to reach agreement with other Forest Tenure Holders within the Lower Fraser Landscape Unit Aggregate, to the extent practicable, to maintain Suitable Habitat and obtain results consistent with the Order prior to the commencement of primary forest activities within Suitable Habitat as follows: • Within the Lower Fraser Landscape Unit Aggregate, retain all timber in an amount equal to or greater than the Minimum Habitat Threshold listed in Column 'A' in Table 1 in Schedule '7'. • Within the Landscape Unit Portions, retain all timber in an amount equal to or greater than the Suitable Habitat Target listed in Column 'A' in Table 2 in Schedule '7'. • Despite the second bullet, the amount of timber that must be retained within the Landscape Unit Portions may be less than the Suitable Habitat Target listed in Column 'A' in Table 2 in Schedule '7' provided that the amount of timber retained is equal to or greater than the Minimum Habitat Threshold listed in Column 'B' in Table 2 in Schedule '7'. • If the Suitable Habitat Target in Column 'A' in Table 2 in Schedule '7'. • If the Suitable Habitat Target in Column 'A' in Table 2 in Schedule '7'. • A variance from the Suitable Habitat Polygons shown in Schedule 6 may be allowed provided that: • A Qualified Professional: • Completes a field assessment that identifies the characteristics of Suitable Habitat using established standards; and • Confirms the alteration will result in no net loss or functional loss of Suitable Habitat.